 No company knows their customers better than one that actively incorporates them into their entire business model, weaving them into the fabrics of their company culture and community.
 That’s why companies who specialize in customer co-creation communities powered by CrowdWeaving™ seem to thrive.

-A CrowdWeaving™ platform features all the traditional community and market research tools in addition to co-creation services that allow participants to partner with you in a collaborative group setting.
+A CrowdWeaving™ software features all the traditional community and market research tools in addition to co-creation services that allow participants to partner with you in a collaborative group setting.
 In this sense, traditional marketing norms shift to more one-on-one tactics within customer segmentation to better understand the individual experiences.

-In this type of CrowdWeaving™ space, business managers and CEOs have control over the experienced environment in regards to the platform, but they cannot control how customers go about constructing their experiences.
+In this type of CrowdWeaving™ space, business managers and CEOs have control over the experienced environment in regards to the approach, but they cannot control how customers go about constructing their experiences.
 This leads to increased innovation rates and rapidly improved products and services to fit the needs of the customers at hand.